PowerDNS/pdns/pdns/dnsdistdist/docs/advanced/asynchronous-processing.rst

 Since 1.8.0, dnsdist has the ability to process queries and responses in an asynchronous way, suspending them to continue processing other queries and responses, while we are waiting for an external event to occur.

-This is done by calling the :meth:`DNSQuestion:suspend` method on a query or a response to pause it, then later the :func:`getAsynchronousObject` to retrieve it before resuming via :meth:`AsynchronousObject:resume`.
+This is done by calling the :meth:`DNSQuestion.suspend` method on a query or a response to pause it, then later the :func:`getAsynchronousObject` to retrieve it before resuming via :meth:`AsynchronousObject.resume`.

 A timeout must be supplied when pausing a query or a response, to prevent paused objects from piling up, consuming memory.
 When the timeout expires, the suspended object is automatically retrieved and resumes its processing where it was left.